NYPTI/Drag-Drop/Readme.md

 ## Version History

 ### 2.0.0
-- Signed Installer Binaries for Windows x86
+- Signed Installer Binaries for Windows x86 and Windows x64
 - Renamed Software
-- Removed x64 installer solution
 - Added icons and banners to installer
 - Added capability to drag attachments from RTF email bodies